2011–12 Pittsburgh Panthers men's basketball team: Outlook

 The Pittsburgh Panthers finished the 2010–11 season as Big East Regular Season champions with 28-6, 15-3.
 They received a number 1 seed in the 2011 NCAA Division I men's basketball tournament, but were upset by eventual national runner-up Butler in the third round.
 Finishing at No. 12 in the final Coaches' Poll, Pitt returns two starters, including 2011–12 Big East Pre-season Player of the Year, Ashton Gibbs, as well as two of its top four scores, 41% of its scoring, and 45% of its rebounding.
-Four freshman joint the team, including McDonald's High School All-American Khem Birch.
+Four freshman joined the team, including McDonald's High School All-American Khem Birch.

 At the Big East Conference media day on October 19, 2011, Pitt was selected by a vote of the league's coaches to finish fourth in the Big East Conference receiving one first place votes.
 Pitt guard Ashton Gibbs received preseason Player of the Year and first-team all-conference selections.
 The Panthers are ranked 11th in the nation in the preseason USA Today Coaches' Poll.